The $60,000 Patio Inquiry Called While You Were Explaining That You Don't Mow Lawns.

 - Referral and builder calls get a faster, cleaner path instead of getting mixed into generic noise.

-The Rage Number captures the revenue dimension of the problem.
-The Vibration Tax is everything else.
+The calculator captures the revenue dimension of the problem.
+The stress cost is everything else.
 It is the project manager stepping off an active install because the office cannot tell a six-figure backyard build from a lawn-cutting request.
 It is the estimator losing a half day to a consult that should never have been booked.
-It is the owner checking the phone between crew questions because the front door still depends on human heroics.
+It is you checking the phone between crew questions because the front door still depends on staff always being available.

 Landscape work runs on sequence: crews, materials, weather, client confidence, and quoting momentum.
 Every unnecessary interruption breaks that sequence.
 The client on site feels it.
 The team feels it.
-The owner carries it home.
+You carry it home.

 A real intake layer does not just “help with calls.”
 It protects execution quality while keeping the next season's pipeline alive.
 That is why the leak feels bigger than the missed project alone.